 Fact: Chemicals can be absorbed through a dog’s sensitive pads.
 In turn, those chemicals (such as what’s found in antifreeze) can be licked by dogs and cause severe problems.
 I use Musher’s Secret on my dog’s feet and have given this product as a stocking stuffer to dog-loving friends and family in the past.
 Some people opt for dog booties, which is a smart idea in the winter months.
 Wash dog pads off thoroughly after a walk, perhaps using some warm water and a washcloth to melt any ice balls that may have formed on the bottom of their feet.

-I wanted a personalized hoodie for my pooch, so I recently ordered a Licks Without Warning hoodie from Pooch Park Wear.
-Keep in mind that many stores will not allow coats to be returned, so measure your dog adequately before making any parka purchases.
+If you order a personalized jacket or sweater, keep in mind that many stores will not allow coats to be returned.
+So, measure your dog adequately before making any parka purchases.
 Here’s how: With the dog standing up, run a tape measure from the base of the dog’s neck (where the collar would sit) and to the base of the tail.
 The majority of dog clothes use this measurement.
 Knowing your dog’s chest measurement will ensure a good fit, too.

-Does your dog wear clothes in the winter months?
+Tell us: Does your dog wear coats, sweaters or other protective clothing items in the winter months?
 What kinds do you use?
 Let us know in the comments!